chromaui/chromatic-docs/terms-of-service.md

     - (c) Services Materials
     - (d) Training Materials
     - (e) Documentation
-    - (f) implementation architectures that encompass Chromatic and any of the foregoing items (a) – (e) ("Implementation Architectures").
+    - (f) Implementation architectures that encompass Chromatic and any of the foregoing items (a) – (e) ("Implementation Architectures").

 - "**Consulting Services**" means Chroma consulting services offerings as set forth in an applicable Subscription Order or SOW.